-The Dendera Zodiac thus shows the supreme archetype of Heaven as the mother Hippopotamus Goddess that gives birth to the Dog Star Sirius followed by all the other stars that form the rest of the Zodiac
+The purpose of the Dendera Zodiac is therefore to show the supreme archetype of Heaven as the mother Hippopotamus Goddess that gives birth to the Dog Star Sirius followed by all the other stars that form the rest of the Zodiac

-In this way, the Dendera Zodiac served as a form of accurate Astronomical data whilst at the same time embodying Spiritual Concepts on the creative process of the Universe based on this Astronomical data.
+In this way, the Dendera Zodiac’s purpose was to serve as a form of accurate Astronomical data whilst at the same time embodying Spiritual Concepts on the creative process of the Universe based on this Astronomical data.

 For this reason, Cyril Fagan who was a member of England’s Royal Astronomical Organization, argued that the Dendera Zodiac is proof that the Ancient Egyptians invented Astronomy and provided the foundation for Astrology.

-Whilst the true age of the Dendera Zodiac may be subject to debate, the Dendera Zodiac’s Astronomical accuracy and its metaphoren meaning are both rich and inspiring.
+Whilst the true age of the Dendera Zodiac may be subject to debate, the purpose of the Dendera Zodiac is clear from its Astronomical accuracy and its rich metaphoren meaning.

-Its also important to note that the Dendera Temple was built in Ancient Kemet which was a very old Civilization dating back possibly at least 10 000 years.
+Its also important to note that the Dendera Temple was built in Ancient Kemet which was a very old Civilization.

-This understanding of the Dendera Zodiac shows how much importance the Ancient Egyptians attached to the role of the feminine principle in the process of creation.
+This understanding of the Dendera Zodiac shows that the purpose of the Dendera Zodiac is also to remind us of the role of the feminine principle in the process of creation.

-In this way, the Dendera Zodiac demonstrates how Religion, Spiritual ideas and concepts in Ancient Kemet or Egypt were based on Scientific thinking and not superstition.
+All aspects considered, the ultimate purpose of the Dendera Zodiac is to demonstrate how Religion and Spiritual concepts in Ancient Kemet or Egypt were based on Astromonical Science and not superstition.